 The dance of holding between couples grows their emotional capacities because of the passing back and forth of witnessing and sharing.
 It creates greater intimacy and vulnerability, a stronger sense of connection and support.
 In the process, we learn to park the uncertainty such witnessing generates.

 Our darker emotions, long suppressed, do not, like the contents of the mythical Pandora’s box, represent the evils of the world.
 What we view as dark emotions can be powerful and generative forces for creating growth in our lives, but only if we engage them.

-We can, as partners and parents, sons and daughters, learn how to liberate our voices and share our emotions.
-Sharing ours while holding the emotions of others is a transformational experience.
-It grants us more and better human to human connections in the world.
+We can, as partners and parents, sons and daughters, learn how to liberate our voices and grow our relational capacities in the relational spaces that exist between us and others.
+Sharing our feelings while holding the emotions of others is a transformational experience.
+It grants us richer, more authentic relationships in the world.

 Which is the key to a wonderful life.